MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 1 GL Lab Configure journal name.md

 3. Select **Ledger daily journal workflow** and the system will throw a popup message asking to launch the workflow client.
 Select **Open**.

+**Note: If the report designer does not open, and you are not prompted to run the Microsoft Dynamics 365 Finance: Financial Report Designer and to log in, then restart Microsoft Edge in the lab environment, log in again, and perform steps 1 to 3 again.**

 4. Once you enter your Dynamics 365 Finance credentials, the workflow client for daily ledger journal will open.

 	![Once you enter your Dynamics 365 Finance credentials, the workflow client for daily ledger journal will open](../images/GL_Lab_Configure_journal_name_image6.png)